 Belmont Abbey College- is a private liberal-arts Catholic college located in Belmont, North Carolina, USA, about 15 miles, west of Uptown Charlotte.
 It was founded in 1876 by the Benedictine monks of Belmont Abbey.
 The school is affiliated with the Roman Catholic Church and the Order of Saint Benedict

-Central Piedmont Community College-Central Piedmont Community College is the largest community college in the Carolinas, with more than 70,000 students each year and 6 campuses throughout the Charlotte-Mecklenburg region CPCC is part of the statewide North Carolina Community College System.
+Central Piedmont Community College-Central Piedmont Community College is the largest community college in the Carolinas, with more than 70,000students each year and 6 campuses throughout the Charlotte-Mecklenburg region.

 The NASCAR Technical Institute-NASCAR Technical Institute is located in Mooresville, North Carolina - at the heart of racing country.
 The school provides course work in engine construction, electrical, fuel and lubrication systems, drive trains, body and chassis fabrication and racing theory principles.
 Students learn the history and rules and regulations of NASCAR, as well as a Pit Crew training program.

-The Charlotte Transportation Center, located near the Spectrum Center in uptown Charlotte, serves as the main hub for all radial bus routes and the LYNX Blue Line light rail line.
+The Charlotte Transportation Center, located in Uptown Charlotte, serves as the main hub for all radial bus routes and the LYNX Blue Line light rail line.
 The LYNX Blue Line opened in 2007 as the region’s first light rail service.
 Running adjacent to South Boulevard, the line runs from the city center to Interstate 485 in the southern part of Mecklenburg County.
-Its 15 stations vary from walk-up stations to park-and-ride stations with space for as many as 1,100 vehicles.
+Its has both walk-up stations to park-and-ride stations, with space for as many as 1,100 vehicles.
 Running every 10 minutes in peak periods, LYNX offers a consistent trip time from the farthest station to the city center.
-The Blue Line is currently being extended 9.3 miles to northeast Charlotte, terminating at UNC Charlotte.
-When the line is completed in 2017, the vibrant neighborhoods of South End, Uptown, NoDa and University City will be connected like never before.